AdebolaShelby/deep-learning-challenge/README.md

-## Step2: Compile, Train, and Evaluate the Model:
+## Step 2: Compile, Train, and Evaluate the Model:

     * Define a deep neural network model using TensorFlow and Keras.